Panevnyk/RestApiManager/Readme.md

 ## License

-SwipeVC is released under an MIT license.
+RestApiManager is released under an MIT license.
 See [License.txt](License.txt) for more information.